 Lady Anne lunged forward and grabbed the half-opened sampler book from Elizabeth and smoothed her hand over the square decorative cloth with the pattern of Sweet William and a monogram of the word D on it.

 “How...did...you get this?”
 Lady Anne murmured.
-She then flipped through the pages forward and backward, looking at the samples of mini chemise, bonnet and other beautiful items on each page.
+She then flipped through the pages forward and backward, looking at the samples of a mini chemise, bonnet and other beautiful items on each page.

 “Henry!”
 Elizabeth cried out for the footman who stationed outside of the study.
 Luckily she was by Lady Anne's side and caught her fall.
 The footman came rushing in and took the full weight of Lady Anne.